IFC file structure: the IfcObjectDefinition

 - The

-defining the entities themselves (objects) - The
+IfcObjectDefinitiondefining the entities themselves (objects); - The

-defining the relationship between entities - The
+IfcRelationshipdefining the relationship between entities; - The

-defining the properties associated with the entities.
+IfcPropertyDefinitiondefining the properties associated with the entities.

 In this week’s article we’ll be focusing on entities, while in the upcoming posts we’ll also cover the remaining concepts.
 These 3 links refer to the IFC architecture contents:

-- article reharding the IfcPropertyDefinition (IFC schema part 3).
+IfcPropertyDefinition (IFC schema part 3).

 The IFC Data schema